Shaun Abreu

-Shaun Abreu (born January 8, 1991) is an American politician and tenants' rights attorney from New York City.
+Shaun Abreu (born January 8, 1991) is an American politician and attorney from New York City.
 He is a member of the Democratic Party serving as the city councilman for the 7th district of the New York City Council.

 Early life and education

 Abreu was born in Washington Heights, Manhattan, the son of immigrants from the Dominican Republic.
-His mother was a clerk at Zabar's, and his father was a union member and a janitor at Port Authority Bus Terminal.
 At nine years old, his family was evicted from their home, forcing them to stay with neighbors.
+His mother is a clerk at Zabar's, and his father is a union member and a janitor at the Port Authority Bus Terminal.

 Abreu graduated from George Washington High School in Washington Heights, and went on to receive a degree in political science and government from Columbia University and a J.D. degree from Tulane University Law School.
-After graduating law school in 2018, he became a tenants' rights attorney with the New York Legal Assistance Group.
+After graduating law school in 2018, he became an attorney with Genova Burns, LLC, a law firm that primary represents employers in labor disputes.
+In August 2020, shortly before announcing his run for City Council, he became a tenant's rights lawyer with the New York Legal Assistance Group.